Treats actinic keratoses. Also treats pain and swelling caused by osteoarthritis. This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 There may be other brand names for this medicine.

 Pennsaid, Solaraze, Voltaren Gel

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to diclofenac, benzyl alcohol, polyethylene glycol, hyaluronate, aspirin, or other NSAID medicines (such as ibuprofen, naproxen, Advil®, Aleve®, Ecotrin®, or Motrin®).
-Do not use this medicine to relieve pain right before or right after having coronary artery bypass graft (CABG), a type of heart surgery.
+Do not use this medicine if you have had an allergic reaction to diclofenac, benzyl alcohol, polyethylene glycol, hyaluronate, aspirin, or other NSAIDs (such as ibuprofen, naproxen, Advil®, Aleve®, Ecotrin®, or Motrin®).
+Do not use this medicine to relieve pain right before or right after coronary artery bypass graft (CABG) surgery.